 Loans can come in different shapes and sizes.
-They can come with varying interest rates, some could require a guarantor, and others are secured against your home.
+They can come with varying interest rates, some could require a guarantor, and others are secured to your home.

 The difference between a secured and personal loan is in the name – a secured loan is secured against something you own, while a personal loan isn’t secured against anything.

-With a secured loan, the money you borrow is usually secured against your home.
-That’s why you might often hear a secured loan being called a ‘homeowner loan’ instead.
-As the loan is secured against your home, the lender could repossess your home if you repeatedly miss your repayments.
+With a secured loan, the money you borrow is typically secured against your home.
+That’s why you might often hear it being called a ‘homeowner loan’ instead.
+This means that the lender has a stake in your home until you repay the loan in full.

 Whether your loan is secured or not can mean there are certain differences between the two.
 For example: